Let the Road: Background

 The band premiered deluxe edition bonus track "Make Out" on 22 October 2013 in the form of a music video which lampooned famous music videos such as "Stay" by Rihanna, "Wrecking Ball" by Miley Cyrus, "Roar" by Katy Perry, "Applause" by Lady Gaga, "Blurred Lines" by Robin Thicke and "Beauty and a Beat" by Justin Bieber.
 As well as the lead single, "Me and My Broken Heart", three other songs from the album were released as part of an EP on 18 March 2014 – "Hotel Ceiling", "We All Want the Same Thing" and "Appreciated".
 Rixton said of the EP, "It's overwhelming to have gone from writing songs in Danny's caravan to seeing the world performing our music.
 We've worked extremely hard and have had a blast recording the EP.
 The songs are very eclectic and we think there's something for everyone!".

 "Wait on Me" was then premiered as the second single to be released from the album.
 "Whole" was also pre-released prior to the album's launch, being made available as part of the soundtrack to the film "The Giver".
 An acoustic version of "Speakerphone" was uploaded to the band's official Vevo account in September 2014, while both "I Like Girls" and "Beautiful Excuses" were premiered live during the summer of 2014, with live versions being uploaded to YouTube.
-This leaves the only track yet to be premiered from the album as the title track, "Let the Road".